lhohan/lhohan.github.io/_posts/2014-02-23-fizzbuzz-stream-fun.md

   fizzbuzz(100).foreach{ println(_) }
 {% endhighlight %}

-As a little extra, this how we could test our FizzBuzz implementation using [ScalaCheck](http://www.scalacheck.org/):
+As a little extra, this is how we could test our FizzBuzz implementation using [ScalaCheck](http://www.scalacheck.org/):

 {% gist lhohan/9039481 %}